Loading...

 cpanel-backup

-2. Once you're on the Backups page.
-You have an option to click on the specific MySQL Database you want to backup.
+2. Once you're on the Backups page, click on the specific MySQL Database you want to backup.

 download-mysql-database